Well Being2022-07-13

 Sustainable productivity in dev teams

 The risks of burnout extend beyond physical and mental exhaustion.
 Burnout can cause employees to emotionally and cognitively distance themselves from the organization and colleagues.
 It has a debilitating effect on employee engagement, productivity, and well-being.
-Engineering teams must tend to the pressing issue and include it in their manifesto to weed out burnout and create a healthy working environment that promoted balanced work-life models that can help achieve a long term and sustainable improvement in productivity.
+Engineering teams must tend to the pressing issue and include it in their manifesto to weed out burnout and create a healthy working environment that promotes balanced work-life models that can help achieve a long term and sustainable improvement in productivity.

 💡 With over 60+ engineering metrics, Hatica is an engineering management platform that equips engineering managers and leaders with visibility into their team’s workload, contributions, and processes to help them manage work effectively without burnout.